 Decades ago, the only baby bottles available to parents were made of glass.
-But glass was heavy and, more importantly, breakable.
+But glass was heavy and breakable.
 So when plastic bottles came along that were lighter and shatter-proof, the glass bottle became almost obsolete.

 However, recent reports that a type of plastic found in baby bottles might cause potentially harmful changes in developing babies has left parents wondering if perhaps old-fashioned glass wasn't such a bad thing after all.

 Which is safer, glass or plastic?
-Here is some background on baby bottles plus some tips on how to choose -- and use -- bottles safely and effectively.
+Here is some background on baby bottles, along with tips on how to choose -- and use -- bottles safely and effectively.